09 Sep 21 by justatest

 In conclusion, the secret of the tree as willed by the ancient Druidess turns out to be a simple allegorical celebration of bringing the next generation into the world, along with all the hopes and dreams which that inspires.

-Moreover, I personally believe that she looks askance and incredulously across the meadow at the cloying religiosity of the current Christian occupants with their deference to virginity.
+Additionally, I believe that she looks askance and incredulously across the meadow at the cloying religiosity of the current Christian occupants with their deference to a repressive state of virginity.

-plein airpainters, then this painting of a tree is my particular contribution to that genre.
+Plein Airartists, this painting of a tree is my contribution to that genre.